Battle of Khaybar: Political situation

-Failure of the Banu Ghatafan
+Failure of the Arabian tribe of Banu Ghatafan

 During the battle, the Muslims were able to prevent Khaybar's Ghatafan allies (consisting of 4,000 men) from providing them with reinforcements.
 One reason given is that the Muslims were able to buy off the Bedouin allies of the Jews.
 Watt, however, suggests that rumors of a Muslim attack on Ghatafan strongholds might also have played a role.
 According to Tabari, Muhammad's first stop in his conquest of Khaybar was in the valley of al-Raji, which was directly between the Ghatafan people and the Khaybar.
 In hearing the news of the Muslim army's position, the Ghatafan organized and rode out to honor their alliance with the Khaybar.
 After a day of travel, the Ghatafan thought they heard their enemy behind them and turned around in order to protect their families and possessions, thus opening the path for Muhammad's army.
 Another story says that a mysterious voice warned the Ghatafan of danger and convinced them to return to their homes.